ivop/run-bbc-basic/README.md

 ### Build instructions?

 Clone git repo, cd into it, and type ```make```.
 You shouldn't need anything beyond a C compiler and its standard libary.
 On Windows, you might need to use cygwin.
-MSYS2 will probably not work, because it's missing getline().
-On macOS, any XCode should work.
-This has not been tested yet.
+Not sure if MSYS2 will handle the POSIX signal stuff right.
+This has not been tested. macOS should work with readline from brew.

 ### Free memory?